bs-community/awesome-minecraft/readme.md

 ### Servers

-- [Paper](https://papermc.io/) - Miscellaneous patches for Spigot and BungeeCord providing better performan
+- [Paper](https://papermc.io/) - Miscellaneous patches for Spigot and BungeeCord providing better performance and more configuration options
+-

 ### Libraries